Skip to main content

 a veterinarian checks inside the ear of a cocker spaniel

-Although nothing can be done to change the ear shape of cocker spaniels, there’s a lot you can do at home to make sure your pup’s ears stay healthy and clean.
+Although nothing can be done to change the ear shape of cocker spaniels, there’s a lot you should do at home to make sure your pup’s ears stay healthy and clean.
 The first, of course, is to establish yourselves at a veterinarian’s office if you haven’t done so already.
 They can show you the best ways to clean and care for your dog’s ears.

 Keep a consistent grooming schedule